 - Charges for which you ask for an explanation or written proof of purchase, along with a claimed error or request for clarification

-Try to save documentation that proves you attempted to resolve the issue.
-This can be an email exchange, or a witness to you speaking with the merchant.
+- Save all documentation that proves you attempted to resolve the issue.
+This can be an email exchange or a witness to you speaking with the merchant.
 If this route fails, you can turn to Claims and Defenses.

-- The purchase must have been made in the same state as the consumer's address, or within 100 miles of the address.
-This does not apply to online transactions
+- The purchase must have been made in the same state as the consumer's address or within 100 miles of the address.

 Assuming you meet all of the above qualifications, you should send a letter to your creditor's billing inquiries department.
 This address will be different from the one you use to send payments.
 It's best to use certified mail and ask for a return receipt so that you have proof your bank received it.
-The letter should include any and all supporting documentation, including a copy of any sales slips, pictures of damaged goods and any correspondences between you and the merchant.
-Below you can find a sample letter provided by the Federal Trade Commission (FTC).
+The letter should include any and all supporting documentation, including a copy of any sales slips, pictures of damaged goods and any correspondence between you and the merchant.
+Below you can find a sample letter provided by the FTC.

 How to contact major card issuers